Qwilliams815/Qwilliams815/README.md

 # Who? 👋
 Howdy, I'm Brian.
-Digital Media Producer turned AV Technician turned Junior web Dev.
+A Digital Media Producer turned AV Technician turned Web Developer.

 # What? 👀
-I’m currently working mostly in Python, JS, MySQL.
+I’m currently working mostly in JavaScript and Python.
-Other projects on my radar: Cordova and React.
+Other projects on my radar: PWA's and IOS development.

 # How? 📫
 Feel free to check out my [website](https://qwilliams815.github.io/portfolioSite/#home) and say hello!